heirloompixels/amp.torc.art/content/_index.md

 Our personal experiences and emotions define the fabric of a place and we are dedicated to bringing these stories out into the world.
 We believe in a new resurgance of the hyper local and have created this projec to explore the possiblities of sharing our experience out into the world.

-## Upcoming Titles
+## Fall 2025 Releases

-- Hireath by Olivia
+- TorC no. 75
-- Hironymous Bogs
+- Hireath
-- Olin West
+- Women of Consequences

-## Pre-release Orders
+- Symbology & Characterizations

 Pre-release orders helps us determine how many books to print and bring these projects to life.
 All our orders are handled through the mothership of Truth or Consequences Contemporary - you can order online here.